eosnetworkfoundation/docs/docs/03_tutorials/20_tic-tac-toe-game-smart-contract-single-node.md

 The tictactoe.cpp file contains implementations of the smart contract actions declared in the tictactoe.hpp header file and uses the data structures declared in the header file.

 The “Compile and deploy the smart contract to the blockchain” section details compilation of the files.
-The compiler is the `eosio-cpp` tool from the EOSIO.CDT.
-Click on this link for more information on the [EOSIO.CDT.](http://docs.eosnetwork.com/cdt/latest/ "EOSIO.CDT documentation") The EOSIO.CDT builds the smart contract and creates an `ABI` file.
+The compiler is the `eosio-cpp` tool from the CDT.
+Click on this link for more information on the [CDT.](http://docs.eosnetwork.com/cdt/latest/ "CDT documentation") The CDT builds the smart contract and creates an `ABI` file.
 Click on this link for more information about [ABI Files.](../02_getting-started/03_smart-contract-development/03_understanding-ABI-files.md "Understand ABI Files")

 ### Game Board Representation
 A `std::vector` represents the tic-tac-toe board.
 The number 0 marks an empty square.
 The number 1 denotes a movement by the host.
 The number 2 denotes a movement by the challenger.
 To make a movement, you push a transaction to the tic-tac-toe smart contract.